Franciscus Gijsbrechts: Trompe-l'œil

-Gijsbrechts followed his father who, as a painter, specialised in the trompe-l'oeils that were extremely popular in the 17th century and brought it to perfection in this genre.
-One of the more elaborate compositions in Franciscus' oeuvre is the painting Trompe l'oeil still life of a half-open wall cabinet filled with writing implements, silver gilt dishes, a violin and a hunting horn (c.
+Gijsbrechts specialised in the trompe-l'œils that were extremely popular in the 17th century and brought it to perfection in this genre.
+He followed in the footsteps of his father who perfected trompe-l'œil paintings depicting studio walls, letter racks (the notice boards of the era), board walls with hunting implements and musical instruments and "chantournés" (cut-outs).
+One of the more elaborate compositions in Franciscus' oeuvre is the painting Trompe-l'œil still life of a half-open wall cabinet filled with writing implements, silver gilt dishes, a violin and a hunting horn (c.
 1675, Bonhams London 4 December 2019 lot 24).
 It represents the epitome of the collector's cabinet and a personal interpretation of the cabinet of curiosities.
 While in his painted cabinets his father had kept the design of the half-opened cabinet rather simple, in this work Franciscus took it a step further and made it more complex.